Wati Aier: Awards

 In March 2011, Aier was selected for the Baptist World Alliance Denton and Janice Lotz Human Rights Award 2010.
 It was in recognition of his work for reconciliation among various Naga groups.
 He had brought together the two factions (I-M and K) of the National Socialist Council of Nagaland, the Federal Government of Nagaland, and Naga National Council to sign the Covenant of Reconciliation in June 2009 at Chiang Mai, Thailand.
-The award was given to him in June 2011 at Kuala Lampur, Malaysia.
+The award was given to him in June 2011 at Kuala Lumpur, Malaysia.

 In 2018, he delivered the annual Chalie Kevichüsa Memorial Lecture on "Beyond Tribal Seduction – A Personal Reflection."

 On 30 November 2019, Aier received the A. Kevichüsa Citizenship Award.
 In his acceptance speech, he reminded everyone that there is no future without forgiveness; the Naga identity needs transformation through forgiveness, healing, and peace.
 He elaborated,We must immediately shun the fallacy that seeking forgiveness is a sign of weakness.
 Rather it is the other way around.
 Seeking forgiveness should be the greatest power of the Nagas at this moment.
 By not forgiving, are we not destroying the thing we all wanted?